July 05, 2023

 Stress Reduction and Relaxation

-White noise complements stress-relief practices such as meditation, mindfulness exercises, or yoga, fostering a tranquil environment that supports emotional and mental well-being.
+The calming, consistent nature of white or pink noise can complement stress-relief practices such as meditation, mindfulness exercises, or yoga, helping to foster a tranquil environment conducive to emotional regulation and mental well-being.

 Calming Babies and Young Children